PuppyWasTaken/JAI-Lorebook-Converter/README.md

 # JAI-Lorebook-Converter
-Converts JAI lorebooks to ST JSON lorebooks.
+Quick tool to convert JanitorAI lorebooks to ST JSON lorebooks.
 DOES NOT WORK FOR ADVANCED SCRIPTS.
+Please always double-check and manually adjust your lorebooks AFTER importing to ST.
+This tool is just to save the effort of manually copy-pasting each entry.

+JAI currently allows you to import lorebooks from ST to the scripts page, but not export existing lorebooks for a JSON format.
+This just simplifies the process.